PhilReinhold/liveplot/README.md

 processes, one of which is a pyqt application hosting the window, the other is your script, which sends data to the window over a named pipe.
-The intended workflow is to open the window once (per session) and keep it open, rather than restarting it for every run of the script.
-Ideally, multiple scripts can communicate with the same window, and data remains available in the window until it is overwritten.
+The intended workflow is to open the window once (per session) and keep it open, rather than restarting it for every run of the script. ~~Ideally, multiple scripts can communicate with the same window, and data remains available in the window until it is overwritten.~~ (Broken after moving to zmq, coming again soon)

 Requirements
 ------------